HCL-TECH-SOFTWARE/dr-one-docker/README.md

 Also currently DR ONE uses Keycloak's cli-admin client to perform access control for designs, which is potential risk.

+And finally for now the Keycloak service should be accessible via `auth` name.

 Before DR ONE can be started, Keycloak service should be started and configured
 first: